 Weekly lesson plans must be posted with current date and current activities.
 Instruction must reflect the lesson plans posted.
-You might have a day when your teaching objectives have been derailed or adjusted to meet the needs of the children, however, on a typical day; teachers are expected to follow their planned lessons.
-Lesson plans can be written on the department provided format or use the Cloud in My Teaching Strategies (Creative Curriculum Cloud).
-The Creative Curriculum Cloud has a portal to create lesson plans.
-The Creative Curriculum Volume 1 - The Foundations can help you with some ideas.
-A completed copy of the upcoming week's lesson plan is to be emailed to your manager each Friday and posted in the classroom.
-Lesson plans created with the Creative Curriculum Cloud must be emailed to your assigned Coordinator as well.
+There are days when your teaching objectives need to be adjusted to meet the needs of the students, however, on a typical day; teachers are expected to follow their planned lessons.
+My Teaching Strategies (Creative Curriculum Cloud) is a portal to create lesson plans.
+The Creative Curriculum Volume 1 - The Foundations can help you with ideas.
+A completed copy of the upcoming week's lesson plan is to be emailed to your Coordinator each Friday and posted in the classroom on your parent board.